Xilinx/mlir-aie/programming_examples/basic/passthrough_kernel/README.md

 1. `aie2.py`: A Python script that defines the AIE array structural design using MLIR-AIE operations.
 This generates MLIR that is then compiled using `aiecc.py` to produce design binaries (ie. XCLBIN and inst.txt for the NPU in Ryzen AI).

-1. `passThrough.cc`: A C++ implementation of scalar and vectorized scaling operations for AIE cores.
+1. `passThrough.cc`: A C++ implementation of vectorized memcpy operations for AIE cores.

 1. `test.cpp`: This C++ code is a testbench for the Passthrough Kernel design example.
 The code is responsible for loading the compiled XCLBIN file, configuring the AIE module, providing input data, and executing the AIE design on the NPU.
 After executing, the script verifies the memcpy results and optionally outputs trace data.